 Securing your WordPress installation should be one of your very first priorities.
-Even if you think your website could not possibly be of interest to hackers, the sad reality is that many of them will count it as a success just breaking into a website, any website.
-Legions of bots crawl around the Internet checking for vulnerable installations.
+Even if you think your website could not possibly be of any interest to hackers, the sad reality is that many of them will count it as a success by just breaking into a website, any website.
+Legions of bots are constantly crawling around the Internet checking for vulnerable installations.
 If they find one and hackers manage to break in, the amount of damage inflicted can vary from a harmless front page hacking announcement, to embedding your pages with malicious scripts that infect your visitors’ computers or redirect them to illegal sites.

 The first line of defense starts at your very own computer.
 If hackers have made it into your computer and are collecting passwords and other information, they will keep breaking into your website using your own credentials.
 You must make sure the computers you use are not infected with spyware, malware, and/or virus.
 No amount of security in your WordPress installation or on your web server will make any difference if there is a keylogger installed on your computer that keeps sending out your usernames and passwords to hackers.